winxuser/pokered/README.md

     - Added a new trainer YELLOW and her house in Pallet Town
     - Port over some Gen 2 tileset graphics
     - Add a PC into the Daycare
+    - Split the special stat into Special Attack/Special Defence also adds ZINC to raise Special Defence

 - Battle Engine Changes: